 NLRB memo: College football players are employees

-College football players and many other athletes are employees of their schools, the National Labor Relations Board's top lawyer said in a memo Wednesday that would allow players at private universities to unionize and otherwise negotiate over their working conditions.
+College athletes who earn millions for their schools are employees, the National Labor Relations Board's top lawyer said in guidance released Wednesday that would allow players at private universities to unionize and negotiate over their working conditions.

 NLRB General Counsel Jennifer Abruzzo also threatened action against schools, conferences and the NCAA if they continue to use the term “student-athlete,” saying that it was created to disguise the employment relationship with college athletes and discourage them from pursuing their rights.

-“The freedom to engage in far-reaching and lucrative business enterprises makes players at academic institutions much more similar to professional athletes who are employed by a team to play a sport,” the memo said.
+“The freedom to engage in far-reaching and lucrative business enterprises makes players at academic institutions much more similar to professional athletes who are employed by a team to play a sport,” Abruzzo wrote.

+In a statement, the NCAA disputed the characterization of its athletes as employees and said that its member schools and conferences “continue to make great strides in modernizing rules to benefit college athletes.”

+“College athletes are students who compete against other students, not employees who compete against other employees,” said the nation’s largest college sports governing body, with oversight of some 450,000 athletes.
+“Like other students on a college or university campus who receive scholarships, those who participate in college sports are students.
+Both academics and athletics are part of a total educational experience that is unique to the United States and vital to the holistic development of all who participate.”

-Abruzzo's memo does not immediately alter the existing dynamic between the schools and their athletes, who can receive scholarships and limited cost of attendance funding in exchange for playing sports.
-Instead, it is legal advice for the NLRB should a case come to it for a decision.
+Abruzzo's memo does not immediately alter the dynamic between the schools and their athletes, who can receive scholarships and limited cost of attendance funding in exchange for playing sports.
+Instead, it is legal advice for the NLRB should a case arise.

-The NLRB has authority only over private businesses, leaving the majority of major athletic programs outside its purview.
+That could be triggered by an effort by a team to unionize, a claim of an unfair labor practice or even by a school continuing to refer to a player as a “student-athlete,” Abruzzo said in an interview with The Associated Press.

+“It just perpetuates this notion that players at academic institutions are not workers that have statutory protection,” she said.
+“It is chilling workers' rights to engage with one another to improve their terms and conditions of employment.”

-Gabe Feldman, the director of the Tulane Sports Law Program, said that while the memo has no immediate effect it is “yet another threat” to the business model of the NCAA, its conferences and its schools, which rely on unpaid athletes to reap billions in revenues, primarily from football and basketball.
+Gabe Feldman, the director of the Tulane Sports Law Program, said the memo is “yet another threat” to the NCAA and its business model, which relies on unpaid athletes to reap billions in revenue that is parsed out to its 1,200 member schools.

-“It’s particularly meaningful given the rest of the landscape in college athletics,” he said.
-“All signs point to an increasingly at-risk and fragile system of college athletics.”
+“All signs point to an increasingly at-risk and fragile system of college athletics," he said.

-Neither the NCAA nor representatives for the five largest athletic conferences responded to a request for comment from The Associated Press.
+Although football in the five largest conferences is college sports' biggest money-maker, the memo would extend protections to all athletes who meet the legal definition of an employee: someone who performs services for an institution and is subject to its control.

+The NLRB has authority only over private schools; public university athletes would have to look to state legislatures or Congress for workplace protections.
+But the NCAA and the conferences could be viewed as co-employers, Abruzzo told the AP.

+This spring, a unanimous Supreme Court said the NCAA cannot limit education-related benefits while hinting at the end of the NCAA's business model and a few weeks later the organization, under pressure from multiple states, cleared the way for athletes to earn money based on their celebrity.

-The NLRB's new stance is the latest in a string of changes threatening to upend the U.S. model of amateur sports.
-The NCAA, the nation’s largest governing body with oversight of some 450,000 athletes, is reeling from a recent Supreme Court decision and in July cleared the way for athletes to earn money based on their celebrity.
-It is also planning to overhaul its constitution, which contains tenets that have been in place for a century.
+Since March, the NCAA has also faced criticism over the disparity between the resources, branding and support afforded its the men’s and women’s basketball tournaments.
+The organization is planning to overhaul its constitution, parts of which have been in place for a century.

-But Abruzzo’s memo noted that much has changed since then, including the Supreme Court decision this year that lifted restrictions on some forms of education-related compensation for college athletes.

-“The decision is likely a precursor to more changes to come in college athletics," she wrote.

-Abruzzo noted that players across the country had engaged in collective action following the killing of George Floyd — action that “directly concerns terms and conditions of employment, and is protected concerted activity.”
-Players also banded together to protect their rights during the recent pandemic, she said.
+Abruzzo also wrote that players across the country had engaged in collective action following the killing of George Floyd — action that “directly concerns terms and conditions of employment, and is protected concerted activity.”
+Players likewise banded together during the recent pandemic — both by arguing for games to go forward, and for rules to protect themselves once they did.

 “Players at academic institutions have gained more power as they better understand their value in generating billions of dollars in revenue for their colleges and universities, athletic conferences, and the NCAA,” she wrote.